Skip to main content

 Classification

-In order to classify the accessibility levels that were computed for each grid cell (for color-coded visualization), a classification based on quantiles is used by default.
+In order to classify the accessibility levels that were computed for each grid cell, a classification based on quantiles is used by default.
 However, various other classification methods may be used instead.
 Read more in the Data Classification Methods section of the Attribute-based Styling page.

 Visualization